How to get help for alcohol addiction (yourself)

 - planning your activities around alcohol consumption.

 There are other symptoms of alcoholism, but these first four are the starting point.
 If you are exhibiting any of them, please do not continue living in a state of denial.
-Contact us to start getting your life on track.
-Besides, if it turns out you are not addicted to alcohol then you’ve lost nothing by calling us.
+Contact us to start take back control of your life.

 When you call Alcohol Help, we will match you up with a residential program suitable for your needs.
-Then it’s your responsibility to admit yourself to the program, follow through, and seek appropriate aftercare once it’s complete.
+Then it’s up to you to admit yourself to the program, follow through, and seek appropriate aftercare once it’s complete.
 We can give you all the details when you call.

 Addiction Help believes a residential treatment program at a private rehab clinic is the best option.
 If there’s no way you can afford it, and getting financial assistance elsewhere is not possible, the NHS does offer some free services.
-However, understand the NHS is not equipped for this sort of thing.
-A private rehab clinic gives you a much greater chance of success.
+However, understand the NHS will offer a general counselling package, rather than support from those which specialize in addiction and recovery.
+For this reason, a private rehab clinic gives you a much greater chance of success.